aatishrana/Thinny/_posts/2017-11-18-design-patterns-strategy.md

 ### Done?
 I will assume you know what polymorphism is from now on.

-So in polymorphism or more specifically (subtype / inclusion) polymorphism our compiler allow us to write a method that takes a class T in it's argument, but will also work correctly if passed a subclass of T
+So in polymorphism or more specifically (subtype / inclusion) polymorphism our compiler allow us to write a method that takes a class T in its argument, but will also work correctly if passed a subclass of T

 example: